 Please note we cannot deliver plum trees to California.

-Fill in the details below and we will let you know when Seneca plum tree are back in stock.
+Fill in the details below and we will let you know when Seneca plum trees are back in stock.

 Seneca bruises very easily and is therefore not suitable as a commercial variety - but perfect for the home orchard.